vecna/trackmap/README.md

 Our aim is to show where our data travels when we visit our favorite news websites through a visualization.
 We are currently looking for people to collaborate with in various countries in the world which would make this project possible.

-## This repository
+## This code

-contains the script and the data source needed to collect the data.
+This repository contains the script and the data source needed to generate our needed data.

-The collection of data needs to happen in a distributed way, which means that the script needs to run from each of the selected countries.
+The collection of data needs to happen in a distributed way, _which means that the script needs to run from each of the selected countries_.
 This is important because the network and the trackers behave differently based on the provenience country of the user.

-For every country we need two kinds of supporters for this project:
+### For every country we need two kinds of supporters:

 If you're a **Media experts/Aware citizen**: